XPRNetwork/ts-smart-contract-docs/src/cli/usage.md

 ## `proton boilerplate [FOLDER]`

-Boilerplate a new Proton Project with contract, frontend and tests
+Boilerplate a new XPR Network Project with contract, frontend and tests

 ```
 USAGE